manuelkiessling/manuel.kiessling.net/content/getting-rid-of-temporary-failures-in-name-resolution-on-aws-ec2.md

 Each EC2 instance can send 1024 packets per second per network interface to Route 53 Resolver (specifically the .2 address, such as 10.0.0.2, and 169.254.169.253).
 This quota cannot be increased.
 </blockquote>

-"Route 53" is the managed DNS service of AWS which among other things provides the aforementioned Resolver as the DNS server which can be used by EC2 instances within a VPC to resolve DNS names.
+"Route 53" is the managed DNS service of AWS which among other things provides the aforementioned Resolver as the DNS server which can be used by EC2 instances within a VPC.
 It looked like we were running into the mentioned quota limit.

 An important detail is that we run a setup where we manage our own CNAME records for most of the service endpoints our application needs, and do so within a private Route 53 Hosted Zone.
 Because that zone is private, only Route 53 itself can resolve names within this zone.
 We thus could not simply switch name resolution from AWS's VPC Resolver to a public DNS service like Google's 8.8.8.8 or Cloudflare's 1.1.1.1, as those simply cannot look up these private DNS records.